 Anji Bai Cha is a comparatively young tea with a long history.
-Its cultivar was first re-discovered in 1982.
+Its cultivar was first rediscovered in 1982.
 As the name suggests, Anji Bai Cha comes from Anji County in Zhejiang province.
-It is still predominantly produced in Anji County, although there are a few other farms in other parts of Zhejiang province producing the tea.
+It is still predominantly produced in Anji County, although a few other farms in other parts of Zhejiang Province also produce this tea.

-Anji Bai Cha translates as Anji White Tea, although it is actually a Green Tea.
+Anji Bai Cha translates to "White Tea from Anji", although it is actually a Green Tea.
 Why?
 Let's follow its long history to find out!

 The History of Anji Bai Cha

-The Song Dynasty's poetic emperor, Song Hui Zhong, called the tea Anji Bai Cha, which means Anji White Tea, because the brew's color resembled white jade.
+The Song Dynasty's poetic emperor, Song Hui Zhong, referred to the tea as Anji Bai Cha, meaning "Anji White Tea," because the brew's color resembled that of white jade.
 Emperor Song Hui Zhong was known as one of the most prominent tea connoisseurs of his time.

-It wasn't until the 1970s that a single Anji Bai Cha tea bush was found in Anji county.
+It wasn't until the 1970s that a single Anji Bai Cha tea bush was found in Anji County.
 From the single tea bush, all cuttings were made and further propagated.
 Slowly, the grandeur of Anji Bai Cha green tea was revived.
 It is once again one of China's most prized teas.

 How Is Anji Bai Cha Green Tea Processed?